 Can dentures cause gum issues?

 Yes, dentures that don’t fit well can lead to gum issues.
 Poorly fitting dentures may irritate the gums and cause gum disease.
-Old dentures can hold onto plaque, leading to mouth inflammation, sore lips, jaw misalignment, and even facial sagging.
+Old dentures can hold onto plaque and lead to mouth inflammation, sore lips, jaw misalignment, and even facial sagging.

-If your dentures feel loose or uncomfortable, it might be time to replace them.
+If your dentures feel loose or uncomfortable, it may be time to replace them.
 Visit our Philadelphia dental office, and Dr. Shulman can check your dentures and make any needed adjustments.

 Does the denture procedure hurt?

-No, the denture process is usually comfortable.
-If you’re replacing old dentures, it usually takes two visits—one to measure your mouth and another to fit your new dentures.
+No, the denture process is comfortable.
+If you’re replacing old dentures, it usually takes two visits.
+One to measure your mouth and another to fit your new dentures.
 Most patients report minimal discomfort.

 If you’re getting implant-supported dentures, we’ll begin with a dental exam to make sure you’re a good candidate.
 Our team will create a personalized plan to manage any discomfort and ensure you get the best results.